 Salesforce is the #1 CRM provider in the UK according to the latest IDC Software Tracker.

 Generative AI is transforming the way we work, and Salesforce is at the forefront of helping customers harness the technology safely and responsibly, with trust at the center.
 Earlier this year, Salesforce launched Einstein GPT, the world’s first generative AI for CRM.
 This month, Salesforce announced AI Cloud, which brings together AI, data, analytics and automation to provide trusted, open, real-time generative AI that is enterprise ready.

 It also launched Salesforce Accelerator – AI for Impact, a philanthropic initiative to help purpose-driven organisations gain equitable access to trusted generative AI technologies.

 Continuing this momentum at London World Tour: AI Day, Salesforce will introduce its latest generative AI capabilities for Sales Cloud and Service Cloud, transforming how sellers and service teams work and interact with customers.

 Leading UK businesses including Aston Martin Lagonda, Heathrow Airport and Santander UK will be at the event to share how they use Salesforce to power their digital transformations and connect with their customers.

-UK retailer Marks & Spencer is using Salesforce’s AI technology to personalize its billions of customer interactions.
+UK retailer Marks & Spencer is using Salesforce’s AI technology to personalise its billions of customer interactions.
 The brand is increasing the value of its service to millions of customers up and down the country through their daily interactions with the business – from website and stores to contact centres and CRM.